-Berkshire believes that underwriting gains in 2008 will be lower and perhaps significantly lower than in 2007.
-Price competition has steadily increased over the past two years in most property and casualty markets, which management believes will lead to lower underwriting margins.
+Berkshire believes that underwriting gains in 2008 will be substantially lower than in 2007 as price competition has steadily increased over the past two years in most property and casualty markets.
 In addition, Berkshire's property and casualty reinsurance operations have benefited during the past two years from relatively low levels of catastrophe losses, which investors should not assume will recur in 2008.
 Additional information regarding Berkshire's insurance and reinsurance operations follows.